Akilan1999/p2p-rendering-computation/README.md

 > **_NOTE:_**  Fixing documentation to lastest changes ,If you have any questions setting up P2PRC either create an issue or send me an email (me AT akilan dot io).
-> Currently HEAD is alaways intended to stay on a working state.
-It is recommended to alaways use HEAD in your go.mod file.
+> Currently HEAD is always intended to stay on a working state.
+It is recommended to always use HEAD in your go.mod file.
 <h1 align="center">
   <br>
   <a href=""><img src="https://raw.githubusercontent.com/Akilan1999/p2p-rendering-computation/master/Docs/images/p2prclogo.png" alt="p2prc" width="400"></a>